KraftLauncher/kraft-launcher/README.md

 * 🔄 **Account Switching**: Seamlessly switch between multiple Microsoft accounts.
 * 🔐 **Secure Authentication**: Microsoft account credentials are never exposed to the launcher — authentication is completed in the system browser.
 Account tokens are securely stored using the system’s secure storage (Windows Credential Manager, KDE Wallet, GNOME Keyring, or Apple Keychain).
-* 📁 **Profile Isolation**: Each profile has its own data — separate mods, worlds, configs, and more.
+* 📁 **Instance Isolation**: Each instance has its own data — separate mods, worlds, configs, and more.
-* 🔗 **Profile Sharing & Syncing**: Effortlessly share complete profiles with others, including mods, resource packs, configs, key binds, Java version, Minecraft version, mod loader versions, and more.
+* 🔗 **Instance Sharing & Syncing**: Effortlessly share complete instances with others, including mods, resource packs, configs, key binds, Java version, Minecraft version, mod loader versions, and more.
 * 🔧 **Customizable Syncing**: Choose which mods, resource packs, and configurations to sync, or exclude specific ones for a more personalized experience.
-* 🗂️ **Profile Groups**: Organize your profiles using custom categories or labels.
+* 🗂️ **Instance Groups**: Organize your instances using custom categories or labels.
-* ☕ **Built-in Java Installer**: Automatically installs the right Java version per profile, cross-platform.
+* ☕ **Built-in Java Installer**: Automatically installs the right Java version per instance, cross-platform.
 * 📦 **Modrinth + CurseForge Integration**: Install, update, and manage mods from both platforms.
 * 🛠️ **Crash-Resistant**: View, copy, and share logs easily.
 Optionally upload to [mclo.gs](https://mclo.gs/) or similar services.
 * 📥 **Import from Other Launchers**: Bring your instances and files from MultiMC or other launchers.